-If young people and their parents/guardian consent then it is fine to send out information by email about the group and any extra activities and trips.

-However, remember that not everyone has good reliable internet access so ensure information is provided in other ways too.

-When emailing more than one person, emails should be sent blind carbon copy (BCC) so that other persons do not gain access to the other recipients address.
+- -If young people and their parents/guardian consent then it is fine to send out information by email about the group and any extra activities and trips. - -Remember that not everyone has reliable internet access so ensure information is provided in other ways too so no-one misses any important dates, messages or group information. - -When emailing more than one person, emails should be sent blind carbon copy (BCC) so that other persons do not gain access to the other recipient's address.